 I am an 18 year old male, 5'5" 160 lbs.
 I just graduated high school and ironically, I am the same height I was as a freshman (maybe less than a half-inch difference).
 I still have a "baby face" as people would say and have not fully developed facial hair which grows a little bit down from my ears and a little fuzz on my chin and mustache area.
 I feel like I haven't fully grown yet and I hope it's true.
 Can I look forward to one more growth spurts or stage of puberty, ect.?
 Is there any sure way to tell?

-It's understandable to wonder why you haven't grown much in four years while many of your friends may have changed drastically.
-It's important to remember that everyone develops at his or her own rate, and males tend to develop later than females.
+Peeping drastic changes in your friends got you wondering why you haven't grown much in four years?
+It's good to remember that everyone develops at their own rate, and males tend to develop later than females.

 Puberty usually begins between the ages of 7 and 13 in girls and 9 and 16 in boys, but some people may begin earlier or later.
 Delayed puberty is often attributed to heredity — the males or females in a family may simply develop later than usual.
 This is called constitutional delay and does not warrant any special treatment, just a little time and patience.
 It may be helpful to talk with other male members of your family (e.g., your father, grandfather, or first cousins) to see when they experienced their growth spurts.
 If your relatives tend to be around your current height and weight, it's possible that you've already gone through puberty and are finished growing.